zmejchik/Js-basic/README.md

 + In the HTML file, there are blocks placed for educational purposes and for educational tasks.
 + Styles: Written in CSS.
 CSS styles are located in the css directory.
-+ Two Java script files are used.
++ Two Java script files are used - JavaScript files are located in the 'JS' folder.
-++The first file contains solutions for 18 tasks from the basic section.
+* The first file contains solutions for 18 tasks from the basic section - file **script.js**.
-++The second file contains a solution that utilizes methods of functional programming for a particular task.
+* The second file contains a solution that utilizes methods of functional programming for a particular task - file **script_task.js**.